greatexpectationslabs/ge_demo/slides/index.md

 ## Who are we?

 - We're **Superconductive**, the company behind Great Expectations
+- Today's team:
     - Sam Bail (@spbail): technical lead of the Partnerships team at Superconductive
     - James Campbell (@jpcampbell42): CTO of Superconductive and key contributor to Great Expectations
     - Kyle Eaton (@SuperCoKyle): UX, Growth, Marketing, DevRels, community manager...

 ---